doki-nordic/actions-playground/README.md

 With it, you can start a single job that waits for your commands.
 This way, you can prepare your commands for a workflow interactively without committing, pushing, and long waiting.

+# TL;DR

+The following procedure allows you to use just remote terminal connected to Action Runner.
+If you need something more, skip this chapter and see details below.

+One-time setup:

+1. Create your fork of this repository on GitHub.
+1. Go to your fork's `Settings` and create new repository secret named `PASSWORD` containing password that you want to use to authenticate.
+Use strong password.
+1. Run `Generate New Keys` workflow in your fork's Actions.

+Each time you want play with the Actions:

+1. Run `Playground` workflow in your fork's Actions, select `localhost.run` as the tunneling serice.
+1. Go to [Wiki](../../wiki) of your fork.
+1. You will see a page containing link to your terminal.
+   Wait and refresh the page if it is not ready yet,
+1. Connect using password that you set before in the `PASSWORD` secret.
+1. Play with the Actions.
+1. Finally, run `exit_job` command to terminate the Action with success.

 # Features

 After you setup and start an action, you will have multiple access methods available: